Made money online this year? You could owe more in taxes

 For instance, if you're selling designer clothes on Poshmark, note what you paid for that item in the first place.
 In many cases, sellers are charging less for a used item than they paid for it and shouldn't owe any taxes on the income they earn by selling it.

-If you have a side gig running an eBay or Etsy business, money you spend on maintaining a website, ads or promoted posts on the platform; a storage space for your goods; and shipping costs are all business-related expenses that you can deduct from your gross sales, according to tax experts.
+If you have a side gig running an eBay or Etsy business, money you spend on maintaining a website, ads or promoted posts on the platform, storage space for your goods and shipping costs are all business-related expenses that you can deduct from your gross sales, according to tax experts.

 Could the law change?